kbardool/CellPainting-SNNL/README.md

 components analysis (PCA) for encoding features for downstream tasks.
 However, we do not have any class or label information from PCA-encoded representations, hence the performance on downstream tasks may be further improved.
-We can improve the encoded rerpesentations by integrating the class neighborhood structure of the dataset, i.e. which features are clustered together, and such clusters would imply that the features belong to the same class as per the clustering assumption in the semi-supervised learning literature (Chapelle et
+We can improve the encoded rerpesentations by integrating the class or label information in it through learning the class neighborhood structure of the dataset, i.e. which features are clustered together, and such clusters would imply that the features belong to the same class as per the clustering assumption in the semi-supervised learning literature (Chapelle et